Research Guide: Sir Robert Gibson GBE

 Once in Melbourne, Gibson practised as a designer and draughtsman for six years.
 In 1897 he founded Austral Manufacturing Co Pty Ltd, producing metal bedframes and other goods mainly for hospitals.
 This venture met with moderate success.
 In 1907 he established Lux Foundry, which produced fuel stoves, metal grates, baths and other light casting industry products.
 Gibson designed the products for both companies and retained controlling interests in them for the rest of his life.

-During World War I, Gibson was appointed Victorian representative on the Central Coal Board (in 1916) and served on the Military Exemptions and Luxuries Board (in 1917).
+During the First World War, Gibson was appointed Victorian representative on the Central Coal Board (in 1916) and served on the Military Exemptions and Luxuries Board (in 1917).
 He was also appointed Deputy Chairman of Commissioners of the first Commonwealth Repatriation Commission, and was later appointed one of the Commissioners to administer the Australian Repatriation Act (1917, 1920).

 Gibson was knighted for public service in connection with repatriation and other matters during the war period, receiving the Commander of the Order of the British Empire (CBE) in 1919, Knight Commander of the Order of the British Empire (KBE) in 1920 and Knight Grand Cross of the Order of the British Empire (GBE) in 1932.